Code-Institute-Submissions/Travels/README.md

 3. ABOUT US:
 This page shows the company's location in Stockholm, Sweden through a google map.

-TECHNOLOGIES USED:
+### TECHNOLOGIES USED:
 Html, css , Bootstrap, javascript, Google Map API.
 The three pages where developed by html, css and javascript, with external css codes from bootstrap.
 Also external codes from "Google maps Platform" was used for the google maps on the "searchplaces" page.
 This is to enable users search for places they intend spending their next vacation before going ahead to make a booking.

-CONTENTS:
+### CONTENTS:
 All text in the was take from google, Bootstrap was used for the 'contact form/feedback form.
 Also much of 'jumbotron' was used from bootstrp as well and some other bootstrap css used in styling the footer.

 Codes were written from Google Maps Platform, to enable users search for places such as : hotels, cities, religious centers, tourist centers and many more places that could be helpful during a vacation trip

-MEDIA:
+### MEDIA:
 media Photos for this website are obtained from google search.

-CONTRIBUTION:
+### CONTRIBUTION:
 This project is open for contribution,constructive corrections and any other idea to improve the website.
 This can be done by sending an email to ojosonia@yahoo.com

-ACKNOWLEDMENT:
+### ACKNOWLEDMENT:
 I acknolwedge the use of codes from "Google maps Platform" for my project,Also to my mentor who encourages me to go further in this course.

+### Code Deployment

+my deployment process was quite easy,i Selected the GitHub repository tabs, entered my GitHub username and password Select the GitHub repository i want to deploy before i added the server information

 LICENSE:
 This project is licenced under the MIT-License Copyright (c) 2020 Travels.